Mint Museum Uptown#2 in Best Things To Do in Charlotte

 One of the many museums representing Charlotte's exploding art scene, the Mint Museum Uptown is home to a wide variety of American and European art.
 This is the second Mint Museum location; the first – Mint Museum Randolph –occupies the original branch of the United States Mint on Randolph Road (in the city's Eastover neighborhood).
 The building in Uptown houses many contemporary exhibits, including a traveler-approved collection of costumes and textiles.
-There's also the world-renowned Mint Museum of Craft + Design, a special collection of international studio glass, fiber, jewelry, furniture, wood and clay art (recent visitors say this section is a must-see).
-The museum floor is larger than the map lets on, so set aside a good chunk of time to explore all the mediums the Mint has to offer.
-Mint Museum Uptown welcomes visitors from 11 a.m. to 9 p.m. on Wednesdays; from 11 a.m. to 6 p.m.
-Thursday through Saturday and from 1 to 5 p.m. on Sundays.
+There's also the world-renowned Craft + Design Collection, a special collection of international studio glass, fiber, jewelry, furniture, wood and clay art (recent visitors said this section is a must-see).

+You'll find this branch of the Mint on South Tryon Street, just west of the Bechtler Museum of Modern Art – a convenient location for past visitors.
+Mint Museum Uptown welcomes visitors from 11 a.m. to 9 p.m. on Wednesday and Friday; from 11 a.m. to 6 p.m.
+Thursday and Saturday and from 1 to 5 p.m. on Sundays.
 The museum is closed on Mondays and Tuesdays.
-Admission for adults costs $10; college students and seniors can enter for $8 and children's admission costs $5 (children 4 and younger get in for free).
+Admission for adults costs $15; college students and seniors can enter for $10 and children's admission costs $6 (children 4 and younger get in for free).
 Check the museum's website for more information about current exhibitions and upcoming events.